3 ways to find all combinations from a set of numbers that sum to a specific total.

 Limitation: For a large set of numbers, the macro may take some time to generate all possible combinations.

-Advantages: Works in all versions of Excel 2010 - 365; provides two forms of output - strings of comma separated values and numbers.
+Advantages: Works in all versions of Excel 2010 - 365; provides two forms of output - strings of comma separated values and numbers in separate cells.

 In conclusion, finding all combinations of values that equal a certain value is a powerful tool for solving a wide range of data analysis problems.
 Hopefully, this article has provided you with a useful starting point for exploring this topic further and handling similar problems in your own work.
 Thank you for reading!